MinYaoJhu/Advanced_R/Ch5_Control_flow.md

     ## [1] 1 2 3 2 4 6
     ```

+> the inputs are evaluated just once in the beginning of the loop

 1. What does the following code tell you about when the index is updated?